netdata/netdata/web/server/README.md

 - `allow netdata.conf from` checks the IP to allow `http://netdata.host:19999/netdata.conf`.
    The IPs listed are all the private IPv4 addresses, including link local IPv6 addresses.
 Keep in mind that connections to netdata API ports are filtered by `allow connections from`.
 So, IPs allowed by `allow netdata.conf from` should also be allowed by `allow connections from`.

+- `allow management from` checks the IPs to allow API management calls.
+Management via the API is currently supported for [health](../api/health/#health-management-api)

 ### Other netdata.conf [web] section options
 setting | default | info